Plumbing License Reciprocity By State

 Virginia

-Reciprocity: Virginia recognizes licenses from Washington.
+Reciprocity: Virginia recognizes licenses from Washington for journeyman and master plumbers.

 Washington